 Erythrocytosis may be

 Secondary: Caused by a disorder that triggers increased production by normal blood-forming cells

 Primary erythrocytosis occurs as a result of polycythemia vera Polycythemia Vera Polycythemia vera is a myeloproliferative neoplasm of the blood-producing cells of the bone marrow that results in overproduction of all types of blood cells.
-Polycythemia vera is due to mutations... read more , a myeloproliferative neoplasm Overview of Myeloproliferative Neoplasms In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth), the blood-producing cells in the bone marrow (precursor cells... read more in which abnormal cells in the bone marrow produce too many red blood cells along with excessive numbers of white blood cells and platelets.
+Polycythemia vera is due to mutations... read more , a myeloproliferative neoplasm Overview of Myeloproliferative Neoplasms In myeloproliferative neoplasms (myelo = bone marrow; proliferative = rapid multiplication; and neoplasm = new abnormal growth, such as a precancer or cancer), the blood-producing cells in the... read more in which abnormal cells in the bone marrow produce too many red blood cells along with excessive numbers of white blood cells and platelets.
 Occasionally, only red blood cell production is increased.

 Secondary erythrocytosis develops as a result of a disorder that increases erythropoietin secretion.
 Erythropoietin is a hormone made in the kidneys that stimulates the bone marrow to produce red blood cells.
 As such, secondary erythrocytosis is not considered a myeloproliferative neoplasm.
 However, it is important for doctors to look for it because both primary and secondary erythrocytosis result in too many red blood cells.